artefactory/rag-multimodal-demo/README.md

 - `ingest.vectorstore_source` : The field of documents to add into the vectorstore (`content` or `summary`).
 - `ingest.docstore_source` : The field of documents to add into the docstore (`content` or `summary`).
 - `ingest.export_extracted` : Whether to export extracted elements to a local folder.

+In option 3, the vectorstore must be populated with text documents (text content or summary) as in option 2.
+However, the docstore can be populated with either text or image documents.

 ## Installation